Restorative Yoga ClassUnwind | Rejuvenate | Renew

 By achieving the most relaxed and supported position within each pose, Restorative Yoga allows the nervous system to switch from the heightened and stressed “fight or flight” sympathetic nervous system to the “rest and digest” parasympathetic nervous system.
 Most practitioners will experience a deep calming effect after doing Restorative Yoga, and can either feel as if they are ready for sleep, or feel more energized as if they just woke up from a great nap.

 Restorative Yoga poses are typically held longer, anywhere from a few minutes all the way up to a half hour.
-One hour Restorative Yoga classes at Yoga Mojo & Movement Therapy can include up to a dozen poses depending on the client’s needs that day, held anywhere from two to five minutes.
+One hour Restorative Yoga classes at Yoga Mojo & Movement Therapy typically begin with a little gentle movement to get the wiggles out, and offer 3-5 longer held poses depending on the client’s needs that day.
 Couples, family members and friends also enjoy coming to Yoga Mojo & Movement Therapy to practice Restorative Yoga together.

 What’s the difference between Yin Yoga and Restorative Yoga?